tektoncd/pipeline/docs/podtemplates.md

 -->
 # Pod templates

-A Pod template defines a portion of a [`PodSpec`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.20/#pod-v1-core) configuration that Tekton can use as "boilerplate" for a Pod that runs your `Tasks` and `Pipelines`.
+A Pod template defines a portion of a [`PodSpec`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.18/#pod-v1-core) configuration that Tekton can use as "boilerplate" for a Pod that runs your `Tasks` and `Pipelines`.

 You can specify a Pod template for `TaskRuns` and `PipelineRuns`.
 In the template, you can specify custom values for fields governing the execution of individual `Tasks` or for all `Tasks` executed by a given `PipelineRun`.

-You also have the option to define a global Pod template [in your Tekton config](./install.md#customizing-basic-execution-parameters).
+You also have the option to define a global Pod template [in your Tekton config](./install.md#customizing-basic-execution-parameters) using the key `default-pod-template`.
 However, this global template is going to be merged with any templates you specify in your `TaskRuns` and `PipelineRuns`.
 Any field that is present in both the global template and the `TaskRun`'s or